Methodology

 5. Facebook presence

-up to 13 pointsFor each provider, we run a Google search for `"facility name" "city, AR" site:facebook.com` (Brave fallback), score top results by token-set similarity to the licensed name, and visit www.facebook.com to read follower count and the "talking about this" (FB's 7-day rolling activity proxy).
-Outcomes: not found (no plausible page) scores the full 13 pts; stale (likes ≥ 50 but 0 talking, or talking-about-this <0.5% of likes) scores 11 pts; tiny (<50 followers for a center with capacity 30+) scores 7 pts; weak match scores 5 pts; active or uncheckable score 0.
-School / Head Start / church-operated providers are discounted 50% on this signal.
-Coverage caveat: search engines aggressively rate-limit automated checking; this build covers a representative 32-provider sample.
-Remaining providers display 'Not yet checked' and are not penalized on this signal.
+up to 28 pointsFor each of the 1,845 providers, we query Brave Search for `"facility name" "city, AR" facebook` and score top results by token-set similarity to the licensed name.
+We then parse Brave's cached snippet for the og:description line that Facebook embeds (`X likes · Y talking about this · Z were here`) to read follower count and FB's 7-day rolling activity proxy.
+Outcomes: not found (no plausible page) scores the full weight; stale (likes ≥ 50 but 0 talking, or talking-about-this <0.5% of likes) scores 90%; tiny (<50 followers for a center with capacity 30+) scores 60%; weak match (similarity 0.18-0.30) scores 40%; active or uncheckable score 0.
+School, church, and other institutional host-site patterns are discounted 50% on this signal.
+Full-state coverage: 952 active, 275 stale, 318 low-confidence, 249 not-found, 38 uncheckable, 13 tiny.

 Limitations